 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and laid in profiled concrete interlocking tiles, with tiled ridging and pointed verges.
-Access into the attic roof space is gained through a ceiling hatch on the landing.
-The roof is of timber frame construction overlaid with fibreboard sarking, and there is a felt membrane beneath the slates.
-Insulation has been laid above the ceilings, although the insulation depth falls short of current minimum recommended levels.
+The roof is pitched and laid in slates with tiled ridging.
+There is a slate clad rear dormer window projection having a flat felt roof which was not viewed.
+There was restricted access to the roof void via hatches in the attic floor bedrooms.
+These areas are insulated and there is some flooring.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are formed in a mix of cast iron and PVC.
+The gutters and downpipes are a mix of aluminium, cast iron and PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick construction, which are roughcast and part rendered externally.
+The main walls are of cavity brick construction externally roughcast.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are double glazed aluminium casements.
-The external doors to the front entrance and kitchen are UPVC double glazed, and there is an aluminium double glazed external door to the dining room.
-The fascias are formed in timber, and the soffits appear to be asbestos cement sheeting.
-Asbestos material should not be drilled, sanded or disturbed without prior advice from a licensed specialist.
+The front entrance has a UPVC double glazed door with a timber double glazed side door.
+The windows are UPVC sealed unit double glazed, part timber casement double glazed including rooflights.